jonluca/blog/_posts/2018-11-11-churning-primer.md

 ## Personal stats

 I'm now a [moderator of /r/churning](https://reddit.com/r/churning/about/moderators), hit a grand total of a million miles earned, and haven't paid full price for a flight since 2015.
 I have status at most hotels and all the major US airlines, and have access to at least one lounge every time I fly.
 I've been consistently doubling the number of flights I take per year (I'm on track for 36 in 2018, while being a full time student).
 I've been to 20 countries by the time I was 21.
+This is while having a *negative* net worth (student loans) and only 3 months of income per year.

 The real value from this comes from the fact that I'm still in college - this allows me to travel in a way that's way above my means, in a type of luxury that I could never afford.